ArushiKatta01/aws-cloudformation/readme.md

 git push origin main
 ```
 The workflow only fires on pushes that touch a `.csv` under `sample-data/`
-(see the `paths` filter in `upload-csv.yml`) — editing the README or
+(see the `paths` filter in `upload-csv.yml`)
-templates won't trigger it.

 Watch it in the **Actions** tab of your repo

 ![GitHub Actions deploy pipeline run succeeded](screenshots/github-deploy.png)

-Once the Action completes, the same S3 → Lambda → Glue chain you already
+Once the Action completes, the same S3 → Lambda → Glue chain that is already
 verified takes over:
 ```bash
 aws logs tail /aws/lambda/start-csv-workflow-cf --since 5m --follow